Nursing home: Speech language therapy

 Speech-language pathology is another service found in a nursing home.
 Speech language pathologists specialize in working with those who have a difficult time with language and/or speech, usually following an injury or an underlying diagnoses.
-The SLP will evaluate the persons speech.
+The SLP will evaluate the person's speech.
 If the person is having trouble with speech, this points to an issue with coordinating the movements and muscles used to produce speech.
 Trouble with language points to the person having difficulty with understanding what they are hearing and seeing.
 The SLP will also look at difficulty with swallowing food and will evaluate the person in order to figure out which part of the swallowing process is not working.
 Some of the many speech disorders worked with by the SLP are: